UNH-CORE/RM2-tow-tank-results-paper/README.md

 # RM2 tow tank results paper

 This repository is for the first paper describing the results from the 1:6 scale RM2 tow tank experiment at UNH.
+The paper has been published in PLOS ONE, and is available open-access from http://dx.doi.org/10.1371/journal.pone.0163799.

 The current plan is to write only about the experimental results, describing them in a very matter-of-fact way, and submit to PLOS ONE.
 Note that according